-The USC Rossier School of Education maintains the same high admissions criteria for our online programs as for our on-campus programs.
+The USC Rossier School of Education maintains the same high admissions standards for its online programs that it does for its on-campus programs.
 We seek candidates whose academic background, professional goals, personal commitment and communication skills meet the demands of a rigorous graduate education program.
 To be eligible for the Master of Arts in Teaching–TESOL program, you must meet the following requirements:

 A bachelor’s degree or its recognized equivalent from an accredited institution

 A superior scholastic record, normally above a 3.0 GPA

-The online application includes questions about your personal, academic and professional background.
-To be considered for admission, you must have a bachelor’s degree from a regionally accredited institution, or the recognized international equivalent of a U.S. bachelor’s degree.
+The online application includes questions about students' personal, academic and professional background.
+To be considered for admission, students must have a bachelor’s degree from a regionally accredited institution, or the recognized international equivalent of a U.S. bachelor’s degree.
 While the Admissions Committee looks for candidates whose academic background demonstrates the capability to succeed in a rigorous graduate program, prior coursework in education is not required.

-The application includes three required essays, which allow the Admissions Committee to gain a deeper understanding of your past experiences and professional goals.
+The application includes three required essays, which allow the Admissions Committee to gain a deeper understanding of students' past experiences and professional goals.
 Applicants will also complete two short answer questions.
-In addition to providing information about your background, the essays allow you to demonstrate the written communication skills that are critical for success in the program.
+In addition to providing information about your background, the essays allow students to demonstrate the written communication skills that are critical for success in the program.

-You will be asked to provide information about past employment and upload your most current resume or curriculum vitae (CV).
+Students will be asked to provide information about past employment and upload their most current resume or curriculum vitae (CV).

 Letters of Recommendation

 A minimum of two letters of recommendation are required.
-Letters should come from supervisors and colleagues who can comment on significant professional and/or teaching contributions the student has made and one letter from a faculty member or academic leader who can describe your ability to perform well in graduate-level courses.
+Ideally, one letter should come from a supervisor who can comment on significant professional and/or teaching contributions the student has made and one letter from a faculty member or academic leader who can describe the student’s ability to perform well in a demanding graduate-level program.

-Sealed, official academic transcripts must be sent directly from all postsecondary institutions you attended, including any community college coursework.
+Sealed, official academic transcripts must be sent directly from all postsecondary institutions students have attended, including any community college coursework.
 Please send all transcripts to: